All Fired Up (Rattling Sabres song): Pat Benatar version

 In 1988, Pat Benatar included a cover version on her seventh studio album, Wide Awake in Dreamland, and released it as the album's lead single in 1988.
-It reached number 19 on the US Billboard Hot 100—becoming Benatar's last US top 40 single as of —and peaked at the same position on both the UK Singles Chart and the Canadian RPM Top Singles chart.
+It reached number 19 on the US Billboard Hot 100—becoming Benatar's last US top 40 single as of —and peaked at the same position on both the UK Singles Chart and the Canadian RPM 100 Singles chart.
 It also reached number 12 in South Africa and number two in Australia.
 The song is the title track on All Fired Up: The Very Best of Pat Benatar, a two-CD compilation released in 1994.
 In 1989, the song was nominated for Best Rock Vocal Performance, Female at the 31st Annual Grammy Awards.